Local service page

 Problem: The lane looked manageable, but a ball taps a parked car near the visitor bay, everyone goes quiet, and the coach changes the throwdown angle immediately.

-Solution: EverSafe marked the batter stance, straight-drive line, side return, and lifted-ball side, then planned clean visible finish, careful old-wall review, and car-side protection for premium frontage.
+Solution: EverSafe marked the batter stance, straight-drive line, side return, and lifted-ball side, then planned clean visible finish, careful old-wall review, and car-side protection for well-finished frontage.

 Result: In Cunningham Road, practice became calmer, with fewer retrieval runs, better coach control, and less stress around nearby property.